Fried Green Tomatoes

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Evelyn Couch sits invisible and miserable in her unfulfilling marriage, trapped in a nursing home visiting her husband's comatose aunt, representing her powerless, people-pleasing existence before transformation..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Ninny begins telling the story of Buddy Threadgoode's death in a train accident, the traumatic event that shaped Idgie's life and set the central flashback narrative in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.